arimotofu/LineageOS_gradle_android_packages_apps_build-guide/README.md

 ---
 notes from arimotofu:

-*i can't guarantee if these works on Linux/MacOS so feel free to try and commit changes
+*i can't guarantee if these works on Linux/MacOS so feel free to try and commit changes :P